Showing posts with label Atari Super Pack. Show all posts

 Zynaps

 Zynaps is a Nemesis-Esque shoot 'em up that spookily reminds me of another Hewson title, Slayer.
 We pilot the Scorpion Mk1 Fighter through the heavens in search of a secret alien base.
-Along the way, are hoards of alien scumbag - some in ships, or a variety of ground-based defences, and even motherships.
+Greeting you are hordes of alien scumbags: in ships, a variety of ground-based defences, and even motherships.
 Very original, right?

-Hewson released Zynaps in 1988 and it was developed by Howard Ball of Microwish Software who was responsible for Ikari Warriors, Victory Road, Slayer and 5th Gear.
-I've always felt this was a game coded by someone who knew the Atari ST hardware very well but Howard only ever made this shooter and nothing more.
-At least it's quality!
+Hewson released Zynaps in 1988, and it was developed by Howard Ball of Microwish Software.
+I've always felt this was a game coded by someone who knew the Atari ST hardware very well, but Howard only ever made this shooter and nothing more.
+Lost potential there, I fear.
+At least his only game is quality!

 That thing bounces around the screen like an old-school demo!